RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

 {{</ note >}}

-## Step 4 - Return to Redis Cloud SM
+## Step 4 - Return to the Redis Cloud admin console

 1. Return to the Redis Cloud admin console and click **Activate**.